-Assets less than \$500 are not capitalised.
+Assets with a purchase price less than \$1,000 are not capitalised.

 Revaluation of land and buildings

 Any revaluation increment is credited to the asset revaluation reserve in equity, except to the extent that it reverses a revaluation decrement for the same asset previously recognised in profit or loss, in which case the increment is recognised in profit or loss.